codegino/built-users/README.md

 Used NodeJS to serve our service
 Used express as our REST middleware
 Intentionally did not create any Unit or e2e test for simplicity.
 Will use jest, supertest just in case.
-Intentionally did not use cors, jwt, extensive validations.
+Intentionally did not use jwt, extensive validations.

 Frontend - client/
+Using Sass and CSS module out of the box
 Intentionally did not create any Unit or e2e test for simplicity.
 Will use jest, puppetteer just in case.
-Intentionally did not use any css frameworks to showcase my CSS understanding and responsive design skills May look like overengineering but I intentionally added router to allow adding of new pages easily.
+May look like overengineering but I intentionally added router to allow adding of new pages easily.
+Implemented basic responsiveness, but can easily add responsiveness(see variables.scss)

 I usually use dev libraries to improve quality like eslint, flow, husky, prettier.
 But will not add for now.